 Reputation and credibility

-Reputation assessment
+Reputation Assessment

-Check past customer reviews, analyze the bank's previous successes, and examine its market presence to assess its reputation.
+Check out past customer reviews, analyze the bank's previous successes, and examine its market presence to assess its reputation.

-Fee Structure
+Fee structure

-Cultural Compatibility
+Cultural compatibility

-Importance of Compatibility
+Importance of compatibility

 An investment bank that shares your vision and values will be more committed to the success of the transaction and will be able to work more harmoniously with your team.